 When comparing first-party vs. third-party data and deciding which you should use in your marketing strategies, there are several factors to consider, including:

 With our powerful, user-friendly CRM, you can collect essential data from your audience, like their demographics, contact details, stage in your sales funnel, and much more.
-With features like web form collection, built-in email marketing, and company tracking software VisitorIQ, Nutshell can help your sales and marketing teams get the full picture of every customer and lead.
+With features like web form collection, built-in email marketing, and company tracking software PeopleIQ, Nutshell can help your sales and marketing teams get the full picture of every customer and lead.

 Plus, our team can help you leverage this data so you can implement advertising campaigns that reach your target audience and encourage them to convert into customers or clients.